Fivell/policies/source/sections/22-key_definitions.md

   network devices, and applications.

-- _Event_: An event is defined as an occurrence that does not constitute a serious adverse effect on Datica, its operations, or its Customers, though it may be less than optimal.
+- _Event_: An event is defined as an occurrence that does not constitute a serious adverse effect on Versionista, its operations, or its Customers, though it may be less than optimal.
 Examples of events include, but are not limited to:

   - A hard drive malfunction that requires replacement;
   - Systems become unavailable due to power outage that is non-hostile in